Yona Speidel: Personal life and activism

-In 2004, Our Lady J came out as transgender and adopted the name "Our Lady J" as a nod to Jean Genet's subversive novel, Our Lady of the Flowers.
+In 2004, Speidel came out as transgender and adopted the name "Our Lady J" as a nod to Jean Genet's subversive novel, Our Lady of the Flowers.

-In 2008, Our Lady J garnered the attention of Dolly Parton by performing her songs, and the two struck up a friendship.
-In 2010, Parton helped fund Lady J's top surgery, along with Jake Shears, Rosie O'Donnell, Margaret Cho, Tori Amos and others.
+In 2008, Speidel garnered the attention of Dolly Parton by performing her songs, and the two struck up a friendship.
+In 2010, Parton helped fund Speidel's top surgery, along with Jake Shears, Rosie O'Donnell, Margaret Cho, Tori Amos and others.

-In 2009, Our Lady J became the subject of tabloid fodder for her relationship with actor Daniel Radcliffe.
+In 2009, Speidel became the subject of tabloid fodder for her relationship with actor Daniel Radcliffe.
 The two were featured in Out discussing their friendship and careers.

-During Lady J's first appearance on RuPaul's Drag Race in 2014, RuPaul drew public criticism for using the term "she-male", quickly starting a firestorm about trans-inclusive language within the LGBTQ community.
-In an article for The Huffington Post, Our Lady J defended RuPaul, saying "As an artist, I love language, and I cherish free speech.
+During Speidel's first appearance on RuPaul's Drag Race in 2014, RuPaul drew public criticism for using the term "she-male", quickly starting a firestorm about trans-inclusive language within the LGBTQ community.
+In an article for The Huffington Post, Speidel defended RuPaul, saying "As an artist, I love language, and I cherish free speech.
 Drag is punk and should never be subjected to politically correct ideals."

-From 2015 to 2016, Our Lady J successfully spearheaded the initiative to include gender affirming care in the Writers Guild of America's health insurance coverage, the first arts guild to cover transgender healthcare.
+From 2015 to 2016, Speidel successfully spearheaded the initiative to include gender affirming care in the Writers Guild of America's health insurance coverage, the first arts guild to cover transgender healthcare.
 She was quoted in The New York Times as saying, "Having to battle for insurance and having to battle with doctors is overwhelming.
 Taking care of your health as a trans person can feel like a full-time job".
-About the season finale of Pose, Lady J said, "I was able to take my own experiences and bring them into this space.
+About the season finale of Pose, Speidel said, "I was able to take my own experiences and bring them into this space.
 It was a challenge, but it was also healing to be able to give that knowledge.
 And I do hope that viewers are encouraged to get tested and to not be so afraid of what HIV once was."
 In 2019, she was featured on POZ Magazine's POZ 100 list of HIV/AIDS activists.

-In 2019, Our Lady J joined the board of GLAAD.
+In 2019, Speidel joined the board of GLAAD.
 That same year, she slammed the LA Times for body-shaming her at the Golden Globes, thus ending the LA Timess long-standing history of criticizing women's appearances on red carpets.
-"When you judge women for what they're wearing, you're not only judging the fabric on their bodies — you are judging their actual bodies, the medical history of their bodies, and the emotional struggle they have with their bodies because of articles like this," Our Lady J said.
+"When you judge women for what they're wearing, you're not only judging the fabric on their bodies — you are judging their actual bodies, the medical history of their bodies, and the emotional struggle they have with their bodies because of articles like this," Speidel said.

-Lady J was a featured speaker at 2021's World AIDS Day National Observance, alongside Anthony Fauci, Office of National AIDS Policy Director Harold Phillips, U.S. Senator Raphael Warnock, and Congresswoman Barbara Lee.
+Speidel was a featured speaker at 2021's World AIDS Day National Observance, alongside Anthony Fauci, Office of National AIDS Policy Director Harold Phillips, U.S. Senator Raphael Warnock, and Congresswoman Barbara Lee.
 That same year, she was awarded the National Leadership Recognition Award by the National AIDS Memorial.

+In a March 2026 interview with Jonah Platt, Speidel revealed that she had converted to Judaism the previous day.
+In 2026, she announced that she was now going by the name Yona Speidel.